Jetsurf/jet-bot/README.md

 The following commands require you to DM the bot with !token and follow the instructions.
 DM !deletetoken to remove all tokens from the bot.

+ - `/stats battle NUM` : Gets stats from NUM last battle (1 is latest, upto 50)
- - `/rank` : Shows your ranks in the ranked gamemodes
+ - `/stats rank` : Shows your ranks in the ranked gamemodes
- - `/stats` : Shows various stats from your gameplay
+ - `/stats multi` : Shows various stats from your gameplay
- - `/srstats` : Shows various stats from Salmon Run
+ - `/stats sr` : Shows various stats from Salmon Run
+ - `/stats maps MAP` : Pulls stats for a specific map
  - `/store order ID/ITEM NAME` : !splatnetgear provides an ID.
 Use either the ID or the name of an item on the store to order it
- - `/battle last` : Gets stats from the last battle you played
- - `/battle num NUM` : Gets stats from NUM last battle (1 is last, upto 50)
  - `/weapons stats WEAPON` : Pulls stats for a specific weapon
- - `/maps stats MAP` : Pulls stats for a specific map

  ### Bot Info Commands